CollinsTatang/html-css-capstone/README.md

 - GitHub: [@CollinsTatang](https://github.com/CollinsTatang)
 - Twitter: [@CollinsTatang1](https://twitter.com/CollinsTatang1)
 - LinkedIn: [makungong-collins](https://www.linkedin.com/in/makungong-collins-b43260190/)

-## Getting Started

-**This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**

 To get a local copy up and running follow these simple example steps.
 - Clone this repository with git clone```https://github.com/CollinsTatang/html-css-capstone.git`` using your terminal or command line.